EA-2192

-EA-2192 is an extremely toxic degradation product of the VX nerve agent.
+EA-2192 is an extremely toxic degradation product of the VX, a very potent nerve agent.
 It is a white solid that is very soluble and stable in water.

 EA-2192 is an extremely potent acetylcholinesterase inhibitor.
 It is almost as toxic as VX itself.

+EA-2192 instantly ages acetylcholinesterase as it is the dealkylated form of VX and can also not be reversed with common oxime reactivators.